-- Office of the Vice President of Student Services, Dr. Terry Brasier, Vice President of Student Services and Kim England, Executive Assistant - Office of Human Resources, Shanna Chambers, Executive Director of Human Resources and Organizational Development - Office of Student Life and Development, Michele Hathcock, Director of Title IX Compliance and Student Life and Development - Office of Support Services, Heather Pack, Director of Support Services - Office of A-B Tech Police, Kara Walker, Chief of Campus Police
+- Office of the Vice President of Student Services, Dr. Terry Brasier, Vice President of Student Services and Kim England, Executive Assistant - Office of Human Resources, Shanna Chambers, Vice President of Human Resources and Organizational Development - Office of Student Life and Development, Michele Hathcock, Director of Title IX Compliance and Student Life and Development - Office of Support Services, Heather Pack, Director of Support Services - Office of A-B Tech Police, Kara Walker, Chief of Campus Police

-The intention of this document is to meet the legal requirements of conducting a biennial review and summarize the programs and activities related to alcohol and drug prevention on A-B Tech's campus during the 2018-2019 and 2019-2020 academic years.
+The intention of this document is to meet the legal requirements of conducting a biennial review and also summarize the programs and activities related to alcohol and drug prevention on A-B Tech's campus during the 2020-2021 and 2021-2022 academic years.
 The following information was examined for the biennial review:

-- Drug and Alcohol Policy - Alcohol and drug information provided students - College policies for students and employees related to drug and alcohol use and the sanctions imposed for failure to comply - Drug and Alcohol Abuse Prevention Program located in Appendix A - Various resources available to students and employees regarding drug and alcohol abuse - Incident reports filed by the A-B Tech Police Department during the 2018-2019 and 2019-2020 academic years related to any possible infractions of the drug and alcohol policy presented to students - Code of Student Conduct files related to any possible infractions of the drug and alcohol policy presented to students
+- Drug and Alcohol Policy - Alcohol and drug information provided students - College policies for students and employees related to drug and alcohol use and the sanctions imposed for failure to comply - Drug and Alcohol Abuse Prevention Program located in Appendix A - Various resources available to students and employees regarding drug and alcohol abuse - Incident reports filed by the A-B Tech Police Department during the 2020-2021 and 2021-2022 academic years related to any possible infractions of the drug and alcohol policy presented to students - Code of Student Conduct files related to any possible infractions of the drug and alcohol policy presented to students